-Name of Site Reason for Designation Conservation Objectives Identified Impacts - Atlantic salt meadows Puccinellietalia maritin - Embryonic shifting dur - Shifting dunes along the shoreline with Ammore arenaria ('white dunes) - Fixed dunes with herbouse vegetation ('grey dune) Priority feature. - Dunes with Hippophaes rhamnoides.
-Annex II species present as qualifying feature, but not reason for site selection: - Sea lamprey Petromyzomarinus. - River lamprey Lampetro fluviatilis.
-Grey seal Halichoerus generations. mud and sand, for which the area is considered to support a significant presence.
+Name of Site Reason for Designation Conservation Objectives Identified Impacts Atlantic salt meadows (Glauco-Puccinellietalia maritimae).
+Embryonic shifting dunes.
+Shifting dunes along the shoreline with Ammophila arenaria ('white dunes').
+Fixed dunes with herbaceous vegetation ('grey dunes') Priority feature.
+Dunes with Hippophae rhamnoides.
+Annex II species present as a qualifying feature, but not a primary reason for site selection: Sea lamprey Petromyzon marinus.
+River lamprey Lampetra fluviatilis.
+Grey seal Halichoerus grypus.
+Salicornia and other annuals colonising mud and sand, for which the area is considered to support a significant presence.
 Atlantic salt meadows (Glauco - Puccinellietalia maritimae) for which the area is considered to support a significant presence.
 Embryonic shifting dunes, which are considered to be rare as its total extent in the United Kingdom is estimated to be less than 1000 hectares, for which the area is considered to support a significant presence.
-Shifting dunes along the shoreline wi Ammophila arenaria ("white dunes") for which the area is considered to support a significant presence.
-Fixed dunes with herbaceous which may have impacts upon the site are subject to assessment under the Conservation (Natural Habitats, &c.)
+Shifting dunes along the shoreline with Ammophila arenaria ("white dunes"), for which the area is considered to support a significant presence.
+Fixed dunes with herbaceous vegetation ("grey dunes"), for which the area is considered to support a significant presence.
+Dunes with Hippophae rhamnoides, which is considered to be rare as its total extent in the United Kingdom is estimated to be less than 1000 hectares, for which the area is considered to support a significant presence. require consent from any statutory body, and land use plans which may have impacts upon the site are subject to assessment under the Conservation (Natural Habitats, &c.)
 Regulations 1994 (the "Habitats Regulations").
 Diffuse pollution will be addressed through a range of measures including implementation of the Wastewater Framework Directive and Catchment Sensitive Farming initiatives.
 Other issues are addressed via a range of measures including regulation of on-site land management activities and implementation of the Humber Management Scheme, developed by all relevant statutory bodies to assist in the delivery of their duties under the Habitats Regulations.